PawelKwidzinski/IT-knowledge-base/pages/Linux.md

 			  ```

 			  Od teraz, za każdym razem, gdy będziesz chciał uruchomić VS Codium w tym kontenerze, po prostu wejdź do niego (`distrobox-enter fedora`) i wpisz `codium-sharp`.
 Aplikacja uruchomi się z idealnie ostrym interfejsem i tekstem.
+- LinuxMint
+  collapsed:: true
+	- Instalacja Snap store (inny sklep z aplikacjami)
+		- From Linux Mint 20 onwards, installing Snap is blocked by a file called `nosnap.pref` in the directory `/etc/apt/preferences.d/`; this file needs to be either moved or removed from the directory, or renamed with an extension other than `.pref` before Snap can be installed.
+		- This can be accomplished from the command line, and the following command (for example) renames `nosnap.pref` to `nosnap.backup`:
+		- ```
+		  sudo mv /etc/apt/preferences.d/nosnap.pref /etc/apt/preferences.d/nosnap.backup
+		  ```
+		- With the file renamed, the package database needs to be updated next:
+		- ```
+		  sudo apt update
+		  ```
+		- To now install snap from the Software Manager application, search for *snapd* and click **Install**.
+		- Alternatively, *snapd* can be installed from the command line:
+		- ```
+		  sudo apt install snapd
+		  ```
+		- To complete the installation, either restart your machine, or log out and in again.
+		- To test your system, install the [hello-world](https://snapcraft.io/hello-world) snap and make sure it runs correctly:
+		- ```
+		  $ snap install hello-world
+		  hello-world 6.4 from Canonical✓ installed
+		  $ hello-world
+		  Hello World!
+		  ```
+		- Snap is now installed and ready to go!
+If you’re using a desktop, a great next step is to [install the Snap Store app](https://snapcraft.io/docs/installing-snap-store-app).